 Some experts advise you to remove the impeller from the raw water pump, lubricate it with Vaseline petroleum jelly, and put it back in the pump.
 Then replace the cover to the pump housing, but leave the cover screwed in place loosely.
 This prevents the impeller from sticking to the pump housing.
 You can also remove the impeller until spring, so that its vanes do not “take a set.”
 Either way, leave an easy-to-see note to remind yourself to replace the impeller and/or tighten the cover in the spring.

 Your pump may need additional service, particularly the seals, bearings, wear plates or clutch.
 Nigel Calder’s excellent book, Boat Owner’s Mechanical and Electrical Manual, covers detailed rebuilding.
 We highly recommend and use this book as a general reference source.
 If your pump is ready for replacement, most of the “classic” pumps from Jabsco, Sherwood and Johnson Pump are available.

 We carry impellers from several manufacturers, including Johnson Pump, Mercury Marine, Sierra and Jabsco.
-You can find Sierra parts using our Boat Engine Parts Finder.
 There are several ways to determine the West Marine model number for a replacement Jabsco impeller: